LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.89.0
+*Released*: 20 August 2020
+* Adds support for a directory-only view of FileTree
+* IFile interface now includes permissions data
+* Allows for clearing out attached files from FileAttachmentContainer from parent component
+* Adds button styling for a compact FileAttachmentContainer

 ### version 0.88.1
 *Released*: 19 August 2020
 * react-beautiful-dnd package update